emaphis/Introduction_to_Java_Programming/README.md

 I've include my answers to Check Points in source code to experiment and test my answers.

-For ULM diagrams, I'm using [PlantUML](https://plantuml.com/)  The notation used in the book is the same as PlantUML's source code, so direct translation is easy
+For UML diagrams, I'm using [PlantUML](https://plantuml.com/) The notation used in the book is the same as PlantUML's source code, so direct translation is easy.

 ## Some resources